-You’ve made the decision to change your domain name, and now you need to take the steps necessary to make the change without hurting your site’s rankings.
+Wondering how to change your domain name?
+If you’ve made the decision, now you need to take the steps necessary to make the change without hurting your site’s rankings.

 - Back up your existing website, including database (if your site has one).